chapman-zhang/light-cpp-reflection/README.md

 ```cpp
 r(int a, a); //declare an int named a in class Test
 ```
-<br>You can get or set it's value using:
+You can get or set it's value using:
 <br>
 ```cpp
 Test T; //construct a Test